sjmisina/PyBer_Analysis/README.md

 Project Date: 2021-07-13

 ### Abstract
-We have been tasked with providing analysis of PyBer ride-sharing data across the first four months of Y2019 (Jan-Mar).
-We provided this overview focused on the three city 'types' as defined by PyBer: Urban, Suburban, and Rural.
+We have been tasked with providing analysis of ride-sharing data across the first four months of Y2019 (Jan-Mar) for PyBer.
+We provide this overview focused on the three city 'types' as defined by PyBer: Urban, Suburban, and Rural.

 Found herein is an analysis for the three city types for the time period.
 We have also provided a multiple-line graph to demonstrate the total weekly fares over this time period by city type.